9-month-old girl shot in head in apparent accidental shooting in Chester, police say

 It happened on the 400 block of Frank Young Avenue around 7:30 p.m.
 Thursday.

-The child was first treated at Crozer and has since been transported to DuPont for further treatment.
+The baby was first treated at Crozer-Chester Medical Center and has since been transported to DuPont for further treatment.

 The shooting appears to be accidental, according to police.